May 2025

 Working from home

-Sounds like an obvious one, but if you have children who are home for the holidays or school breaks, this can cause spikes in your energy usage.
-Once again, device usage can contribute to your energy usage, whether it’s a microwave, stove, TV, or other household appliances.
+Sounds like an obvious one, but if you have children who are home for school breaks, this can cause spikes in your energy use.
+Increased use of TVs, gaming devices or other household appliances like microwaves and can all make a difference to your bill.

 Using high-energy appliances

-According to The Energy Saving Trust article What appliances use the most electricity?, the following devices are found to be the main sources of household energy consumption:
+According to The Energy Saving Trust article What appliances use the most electricity?, the following devices are found to be the main sources of high household energy use:

 • Washing machines, dishwashers, and tumble dryers account for 14% of household energy usage.